 The answer to this question will vary by internship and by industry.
 For example, internships in banking, accounting, and government are often paid.

-The determination for whether or not an internship will be paid is how much the student is benefitting from the experience vs. the company.
+The determination for whether or not an internship will be paid can depend on how much the student is benefitting from the experience vs. the company.

-An unpaid internship is usually more learning based and it’s expected that the student will be gaining more from the internship than the company does.
+• An unpaid internship is usually more learning-based and it’s expected that the recent grad will be gaining more from the internship than the company does.

 Because internships are usually short-term commitments, most of them won’t provide the same benefits that full-time employees have.
 There may be other perks though, such as social events, vacation days off.
-What’s more, some internships may cover the cost of relocation or housing.
+What’s more, some internships may cover the cost of housing and other expenses, such as transportation.

 How to Get an Internship

-The work isn’t over post graduation, getting an internship will require some effort.
-One place to start is networking with professors, alumni, and utilizing the school’s career center.
+• One place to start is networking with professors and alumni and utilizing the school’s career center.

 It’s also key to have a resume and cover letter ready to go.
-These may have to be tweaked for each internship, but if graduates are searching for internships in a specific field then they might be able to get away with making minimal changes.
+These may have to be tweaked for each internship.
+If a recent graduate is searching for an internship in a specific field, then they might be able to get away with making minimal changes.

-Grads should get creative when listing their skills and experiences on their resume, even if they haven’t had a full-time job yet, they’ve probably picked up valuable skills at part-time jobs and in college that merits inclusion.
+Grads should be creative (but not untruthful) when listing their skills and experiences on their resume.
+Even if you haven’t had a full-time job yet, you’ve probably picked up valuable skills at part-time jobs and in college that merits inclusion.
 Holding a job of any sort can show that you are a responsible, hard-working individual.

-Preparation for interviews also includes studying common internship interview questions and prepping for those.
+• Preparation for interviews also includes studying common internship interview questions and prepping for those.
 You can find them online, from friends’ experience, and likely from your school’s career services office.
-The interview will be less nerve-racking when graduates know what to expect.
-It’s also helpful to prepare their own set of questions to ask the interviewer.
+The interview will be less nerve-racking when you know what to expect.
+It’s also helpful to prepare a couple of your own questions to ask the interviewer.
 This shows an interest in the company and commitment to learning more.

 Repaying Your Student Loans

 In addition to job (or internship) hunting, graduates will also have to face the reality of paying back their student loans.
 The exact timing for when repayments start will vary by the type of loan.
 Graduates should keep this in mind when applying for internships and full-time jobs and develop a budget for their postgrad life.

 With the repayment period coming up, graduates may consider refinancing their student loans.
 What does that mean?
-Well, refinancing student loans is when a lender pays off the existing loan with another loan, typically at a lower rate or for a longer term, which can help lower payments.
+Refinancing student loans occurs when a lender pays off the existing loan with another loan, typically at a lower rate or for a longer term, which can help lower payments.
 However, it’s important to know that when you refinance with an extended term, you may pay more interest over the life of the loan.

-Both federal and private student loans can be refinanced, but when federal student loans are refinanced by a private lender, they’ll lose their federal benefits like the grace period or loan forgiveness.
+Also, while both federal and private student loans can be refinanced, when federal student loans are refinanced by a private lender, they’ll forfeit their federal benefits and protections.
 Graduates will want to consider this before deciding to refinance any federal loans.

-Post grad internships can help students build their resume, expand their networks, and gain valuable job experience.
-Depending on factors like the company and industry, post graduate internships may or may not be paid.
+Postgrad internships can help students build their resume, expand their networks, and gain valuable job experience.
+Depending on factors like the company and industry involved, postgraduate internships may or may not be paid.
 Students still exploring their career options may find value in pursuing a postgraduate internship, whether or not it brings in income.